guoqingbao/guoqingbao.github.io/_pages/about.md

 ======
 * Since 2022, Dr. Bao has been working as a Senior Staff Researcher specializing in the optimization of ML systems.

-* Starting from October 2022, he received the Shanghai Leading Talent (Overseas) award and the Shanghai Pujiang Program Award from Shanghai Municipality, where he served as the Project Lead for a 2-year research project in artificial intelligence and heterogeneous computing.
+* Starting from October 2022, he received the Shanghai Leading Talent (Overseas) award and the Shanghai Pujiang Program Award from Shanghai Municipality, where he served as the Project Lead for a 2-year research project in artificial intelligence and heterogeneous computing on DSA (AI chips).

 * With a rich background in both university research and industry software engineering, he possesses the capability to rapidly prototype and commercially implement innovative ideas.